elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

 >
 > **Access to the yule HTML status file**
 >
 > This file is only re-written by yule, so yule will not change the permissions.
-It needs to be readable from PHP (i.e. for user &#8216;www&#8217; in our example).
+It needs to be readable from PHP (i.e. for user 'www' in our example).
 >
 >     bash$ chmod 644 /var/log/yule/yule.html
 >